Sungai Kolok, Thailand: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and O. Ensure that you choose the right type.
-The majority of adapters on sale are just plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A, B, C and O. Be sure to pick the correct kind.
+Many adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most places.

 A portable power bank, like this one